Gravity Club Rules For Quad Bikes Events 2020 SEASON

 Spectators are not allowed on the course once racing is underway the club will set aside safe places for spectators to prevent anyone from entering restricted areas.

-All marshals are to report to the signing on desk at arrival please here all marshals are briefed prior to taking up their duties.
+All marshals are to report to the signing on desk at arrival please.
+All marshals are briefed prior to taking up their duties.
 Even if they do the role regularly you will still need to have a safety briefing.

 Aged 8 -12 years